Your Complete FAQ Guide to Visiting Rainbow Mountain

 Can I take a drone to Rainbow Mountain?

 Drones are not allowed at Rainbow Mountain without a special permit.
-It’s essential to respect the rules and regulations to protect the natural environment and preserve the experience for future visitors.
+Respecting the rules and regulations protects the natural environment and preserves the experience for future visitors.

 Inquire Now